Inorganic Chemistry Definition|Examples & Applications

 6. Reducing substances: NaHSO3 (sodium thiosulfate.)

-Their reactions are also mostly by ionic bonds and also by covalent.
+Their reactions are also mostly by ionic and covalent bonds.

 Most of them form just single bonds, unlike organic compounds.
 Organic compounds have multiple bonds between two atoms occasionally.
 Also, they can exist as electrolytes in the liquids.
 These electrolytes are charged ions and can move in the electric field.